-2) If you are really not happy with your service or food, tell them that.
-But again, don’t expect for instance American style service.
-That’s something that freaks us out anyway.
+2) If you are not happy with your service or food, tell them that.
+But again, don’t expect, for instance, American style service.

 3) 10% isn’t a criterion.
 Give as much as you want.
 Or don’t tip.
 Whatever you want.

-4) Give the tip in cash.
-This way you will know that the tips will get to the staff.
+4) Give a tip in cash.
+This way, you will know that the tipping money will get to the staff.

-5) Be clear when you give the tip.
-Don’t talk soft, but be clear about the amount that you are leaving.
+5) Be clear when you give a tip.
+Don’t talk soft (don’t yell either), but be clear about the amount that you are leaving.